kodeFant/driftercode.com/content/blog/passing-flags-from-ihp-to-elm/index.md

 _This is **part 2** of the series [IHP with Elm](https://driftercode.com/blog/ihp-with-elm-series)_

-When initializing Elm, you have access to set initial values into the app through something called [flags](https://guide.elm-lang.org/interop/flags.html).
+When initializing Elm, you can set initial valuesthrough something called [flags](https://guide.elm-lang.org/interop/flags.html).

 For this part of the series, I want to show you a technique for loading these values called flags directly from IHP into Elm in a type-safe way.